sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 When the front door is open you can make a case for security in depth by pointing out consequential weaknesses behind the door and asking for them all to be fixed, but too often the reaction is to just close the door.
-So what happens when somebody else finds an open window?
+What happens when somebody else finds an open window?

-Maybe by the time you read this it will have been superficially patched and you'll have to look for an open window.
+Maybe by the time you read this it will have been superficially addressed and you'll have to look for an open window.
 Good luck!

 [bracketed paste]: <https://en.wikipedia.org/wiki/Bracketed-paste>
 [sandbox]: <https://meta.stackexchange.com/q/3122/227423>